NotAPenguin0/NotAPenguin0/README.md

 ### Hi there 👋

-- I am a Belgian computer science student @KULeuven.
+- I am from Belgium, living in Leuven
-- I use Rust and C++
+- I enjoy writing Rust code.
-- I work on projects related to computer graphics, typically using Vulkan.
+- I like working on projects related to computer graphics, typically using Vulkan.
 - Sometimes I write about my projects at <https://notapenguin0.github.io>

 ### Current projects: